w3c/did-wg/index.md

 individuals that might have a conflict of interest can voluntarily recuse themselves; the decision is left up to the individual.
 Apple has raised a formal objection and sits on both the W3C AB and W3C TAG; are both individuals expected to recuse themselves?
-I hope the answer to this question is "Yes, because the formal objection is on behalf of Apple and therefore, there is a conflict of interest."
+The hope is that the answer to this question is "Yes, because the formal objection is on behalf of Apple and therefore, there is a conflict of interest."
 The same recusal issue applies to Google's representatives.